GTAmodding/gta3script-specs/SPECIFICATION.md

 The WHILE statement executes a set of statements while the compare flag of the conditional list holds true.

-The statement executes by grabbing the compare flag of the list of conditions and transfers control to after the WHILE block if it holds false.
+The statement executes by grabbing the compare flag of the list of conditions and transfering control to after the WHILE block if it holds false.
 Otherwise, it executes the given set of statements.
-After the set of statements are executed, control is transfered to beggining of the block, unless execution of the statements resulted in a jump out of it.
+After the set of statements are executed, control is transfered again to beggining of the block, unless execution of the statements resulted in a jump out of the block.

 #### WHILENOT Statement